Worried About The Coronavirus? This Is Rav Chaim Kanievsky’s Advice - The Yeshiva World

 As concern and even panic sweep the globe regarding the spread of coronavirus, most Jews opt to do as they have always done: Have bitachon, and do hishtadlus.
 At this stage it seems the best hishtadlus is to follow the instructions of the local health departments, to wash hands regularly, and to avoid touching one’s face.
 The rabbanim chime in, however, with another form of spiritual hishtadlus: Giving tzedaka to help those who are ill.

-“My father, my teacher the Sar HaTorah shlita said that all those who donate a tangible sum to the Kupat Hair fund … will merit, measure for measure, that he will not be ill and there will be no illness in his home.
+“My father, my teacher the Sar HaTorah shlita said that all those who donate a tangible sum to the Kupat Hair fund … should merit, measure for measure, that he should not be ill and there should be no illness in his home.

 Signing in honor of the great mitzvah,